WMGF

 WMGF (107.7 FM) is a commercial radio station licensed to Mount Dora, and serving Orlando and Central Florida.
-It is owned by iHeartMedia and airs an adult contemporary radio format, switching to a Christmas music for much of November and December.
+It is owned by iHeartMedia and airs an adult contemporary radio format, switching to Christmas music for much of November and December.
 Its offices and studios are on Maitland Center Parkway in Maitland.

-WMGF broadcasts with an effective radiated power (ERP) of 98,000 watts from a transmitter on Miller Road in Orange City, Florida.
+WMGF broadcasts with an effective radiated power (ERP) of 100,000 watts from a transmitter on Miller Road in Orange City, Florida.
 The station can be heard as far as Jacksonville to the north, as far as Sebastian to the south, and is one of the few Orlando stations that covers Ocala and parts of Gainesville.
 WMGF broadcasts using HD Radio technology.
 One digital subchannel airs smooth jazz, informally using the call sign of a past Orlando jazz station, WLOQ.
 Another subchannel rebroadcasts the talk radio programming of co-owned WFLF 540 AM.

 History

 WHIY and WORJ

 In February 1966, the station first signed on as WHIY, powered at 28,000 watts and owned by the Orlando Radio & TV Company.
 In 1969, Orlando Radio & TV bought WORL Orlando (now WIWA in Eatonville), operating the two stations together from offices and studios in Orlando.
 In the early 1970s, 107.7 began airing a Top 40 format, switching to the call letters WORJ, standing for "Orange," a major crop in Central Florida.
 By the late 70s, the station had switched to an album rock format, calling itself "Zeta 7."